TSoGiants/COMP2101-Embedded-Systems/README.md

 Mr. Dugie - Type up process of setting up Visual Studio Code and the Blink program for the lesson 1 worksheet.

 Dr. F - Write up an introduction to microcontrollers based on the previously written slide deck.

+### Notes from Standing Meeting (9/13/19):

+Discussed an overall project plan for the students to complete throughout the course.
+Decided that the format of a 3-week mini-project, followed by a longer 5-week project would be applicable to this course.
+Looked through a number of Arduino starter-kits on Amazon.com, but did not select one that would be the "ideal" fit for the course.
+Concluded that the course should be written around components available in common kits, rather than trying to find a kit or package that fits a given curriculum.

+Mr. Dugie - Evaluate available Arduino kits to find a good match for our course objectives.

+Dr. F - Still needs to write up an introduction to microcontrollers based on the previously written slide deck.

+### Notes from Standing Meeting (9/27/19):

+Dr. F floated the idea of building our own PCB / kit for the course, but Mr. Dugie found a good kit from a reputable manufacturer (Elegoo) that should have the contents, price point, and longevity that we need for this class: https://www.amazon.com/ELEGOO-Project-Tutorial-Controller-Projects/dp/B01D8KOZF4 Basing our discussion around this kit, we decided upon the following tentative lesson schedule:

+1) General intro to IDE / blink / basics
+2) Digital input (buttons and leds)
+3) Analog input and output (tri color LED and potentiometer)
+4) Setting up the 7 segment display (single digit 0-9)
+5) Two-line LCD display, part 1
+6) Two-line LCD display, part 2
+7) Analog sensors
+8) Digital sensors

+Mr. Dugie - Complete writing lesson #1.

+Dr. F - Finish introduction to microcontrollers, purchase Elegoo kit, and begin writing lesson #2 based off the SBEE embedded systems worksheets.